trevorwslee/AWeatherClock/README.md

 ---
 title: A Weather Clock (with Alarms) for ESP32 / Raspberry Pi Pico Implemented with Arduino Framework
-description: Arduino Weather Clock is a weather digital clock (with alarms) for ESP32 / Raspberry Pi Pico W implemented with the Arduino framework
+description: Arduino Weather Clock is a weather digital clock (with alarms) for ESP32 / Raspberry Pi PicoW implemented with the Arduino framework
 tags: 'esp32, raspberrypipico, clock, arduino'
 cover_image: ./imgs/awc.jpg
 published: true